Biometric Verification 101

 In terms of practicality and ease of use by consumers and companies for digital onboarding and verification, the most common biometric modalities used are fingerprint recognition, voice recognition, face recognition, and behavioral recognition.

-What Use Cases Can Benefit from Biometric Verification?
+What Use Cases Can Benefit from Biometric Identity Verification?

 It’s critical for businesses that deal with the most confidential information – including banks, governmental agencies, and healthcare organizations – to embrace the added security that biometric modalities offer.